MuxN4/Ingredu/README.md

 # Ingredu

 Ingredu is a recipe finder application that allows users to search for recipes using the Edamam API.
-It provides detailed recipe information and links to YouTube for cooking videos, while also enabling users to save their favorite recipes locally.
+It provides detailed recipe information and links to YouTube for cooking videos, while also enabling users to save their favorite recipes locally.,

 ## Screenshots